Version Information: Version 1.0 +Caplifive

 3.1.2.
 Cursor Increment

-The CINCOFFSET and CINCOFFSETIMM instructions increment the cursor
+The CINCOFFSET and CINCOFFSETIMM instructions increment the cursor of a

 capability by a given amount (offset).